-- Dragon Jobs – If you're beginning the full-time job search, or looking for part time jobs or internships, there are many places you can look for opportunities.
-But one of the best tools you should be using as you search is Dragon Jobs.
+- Handshake – If you're beginning the full-time job search, or looking for part time jobs or internships, there are many places you can look for opportunities.
+But one of the best tools you should be using as you search is Handshake.
 Complete with lists of positions, employers, and networking events such as Steinbright's Career Fair, you can start your search right at your fingertips.

 - Undergraduate Research Opportunities – At Drexel, you can get started in research as early as your first year!
 You can take part in existing projects in many different disciplines and work with renowned faculty.